The need for promotions in a company is a given.

 4. Create an employee handbook that outlines all policies related to promotions—including eligibility requirements and benefits associated with being promoted (such as raises or bonuses).

-It's crucial that you make sure promotions are done fairly so that everyone feels like they have an equal chance at getting one.
+It's crucial that you make sure promotions are done fairly so that everyone feels like they have an equal chance of getting one.
 This means making sure everyone knows what criteria they'll be judged on (e.g., sales numbers) so that there aren't any surprises when it comes time for the decision-making process.
 It also means avoiding favoritism or bias in any way possible (e.g., giving raises or bonuses based on friendship rather than merit).
 If employees feel like there's no transparency in who gets promoted and why, they will start to lose trust in management—and eventually leave or stop working as efficiently.

 When you decide to promote someone at your company, keep these things in mind: